vcstools/rosinstall/doc/index.rst

 .. module:: rosinstall
 .. moduleauthor:: Tully Foote <tfoote@willowgarage.com>, Thibault Kruse <kruset@in.tum.de>, Ken Conley <kwc@willowgarage.com>

+Using rosinstall you can update several folders using a variety of SCMs (SVN, Mercurial, git, Bazaar) with just one command.

+That way you can more effectively manage source code workspaces.

 The rosinstall package provides a Python API for interacting with a source code workspace as well as a group of command line tools.
 Rosinstall leverages the :mod:`vcstools` module for source control and stores its state in .rosinstall files.

 Command Line Tools: